sharonjsu/airhockey/README.md

 ## Structure

- I will outline what the table structure looks like here later...
+ I will outline what the table structure looks like here later, but you can also just look at the classes yourself.